Data and Sources

 Version: The most recent data from the CDC published on EveryStat is for 2021.
 Unless noted, and in order to account for normal fluctuations that occur between years, deaths are a four-year average of the years 2018 to 2021.
 Age-adjusted rates calculated by the CDC are used, except for analyses focused on specific age groups or at the county-level.
 For these analyses crude rates are used.
 The most recent data from Mapping Police Violence published on EveryStat is from 2022.
 In order to account for normal fluctuations that occur between years, deaths are a four-year average of the years 2019 to 2022.

-Data on the homicide of transgender and gender nonconforming Americans are gathered by Everytown for Gun Safety through media reports.
-In this analysis, “transgender” and “gender nonconforming” identities include any victim who lived or identified as a gender different from that which was ascribed to them at birth.
+Data on the homicide of transgender and gender expansive people in the US and Puerto Rico are gathered by Everytown for Gun Safety through media reports.
+In this analysis, “transgender” and “gender expansive” identities include any victim who lived or identified as a gender different from that which was ascribed to them at birth.

-Version: The most recent data from the Everytown Transgender Homicide Tracker published on EveryStat is updated in real time.
+Version: The data from the Everytown Transgender Homicide Tracker published on EveryStat is updated in real-time.

 Nonfatal Firearm Injuries